 - The United States has extended the grant of TPS to several other countries that are suffering from national conflict.

 Although the status has been historically appreciated and has served as a relief to many such aggrieved individuals, the Temporary Protected Status does not solve the issue for every immigrant unanimously.

 - TPS is granted solely to immigrants who have catered to the goodwill of the States and have been residing in the country already.

 - The process of granting the status takes a long duration, which might not act in favor of the ones desperate for refuge and safety.

 - Owing to the temporary intent of the TPS, it becomes a complicated affair to escort their loved ones who are stuck in their concerned country facing conflict while the processing goes on.

-- To be granted the status, it requires documents of their nationality, employment, education, etc., from the applicants.
-But as the applicants are usually in an aggrieved situation and incidentally might not bear the requisite documents with themselves.
+- To be granted the status it requires documents of their nationality, employment, education, etc., from the applicants.
+However, the applicants are usually aggrieved and might not bear the requisite documents with them.
 Thereby making them unsuitable for the status even when they most require it.

 - If, by unfortunate circumstances, the TPS is removed from the country the immigrants hail from, they will return to being unprotected, which might also result in them having to leave their place of refuge or the US in this case.